BIGJRA/BIGJRA.github.io/rejuv.md

 As soon as Melia leaves, head back out through Goldenwood Cave.
 In the briefcase, enter 3845 for an *Ability Capsule.* In this game you can choose from any ability a Pokemon has.
 Then enter 6489.
-You’ll get the *Snag Machine* and *10 Poke Balls!* Just like in Colosseum and XD, all you must do is use Poke Balls on opponents’ Shadow Pokemon to catch them.
-Go ahead and catch the first grunt’s Shadow Meowth**.**
+You'll get the *Snag Machine* and *10 Poke Balls!* Just like in Colosseum and XD, all you must do is use Poke Balls on opponents' Shadow Pokemon to catch them.
+Go ahead and catch the first grunt's Shadow Meowth**.**

 Pair up with Melia and head south.
-Fight the west grunt to capture Shadow Finneon**.** Melia won’t battle with you but will heal your Pokemon if you talk to her.
-A grunt towards the bottom side of the lake will have a Shadow **Cacnea.** Head to the bottom part of the lake when you’re ready.
+Fight the west grunt to capture Shadow Finneon**.** Melia won't battle with you but will heal your Pokemon if you talk to her.
+A grunt towards the bottom side of the lake will have a Shadow **Cacnea.** Head to the bottom part of the lake when you're ready.

 Team Xen Eli and Sharon (Golden Forest Field)